Priyankasaggu11929/priyankasaggu11929.github.io/_posts/2020-06-16-containers-from-scratch.md

 During the talk, Liz talks about `fork bomb` which basically is this `:(){ :|: & }; :` command.
 It basically creates infinite numbers of processes to check whether the cgroup created above limits the number of process running inside the container or not.
 It basically is a way to create a memory exploit scenario to check for security purposes.

+*(I just realised, I used "basically" in every single line of the above para.
+So, in my defence, yes, I was stressing on the basicness (if that is something).
+Ok, honestly, that's because I'm super sleepy.
+XD)*

 ---

 And now, I'm going above to strike that one line.
 Because, I just somehow finished this blog for the sake of finishing it.
 I think I could've written it in a much better way.